-We accept donations in the form of Bitcoin, Litecoin and PayPal payments.
+We accept donations in the the form of PayPal payments.
 You can find our current addresses signed by the project leader, John Harris.
 Monetary contributions help keep our servers running, pay for our domain name, and internet access, among other things.

 We also accept hardware donations including, but not limited to, the following hardware devices:

-- Rackmount servers (in whole or in part)
+- Laptop computers (in whole or in part)

 - Workstation computers (in whole or in part)